edwinsanjaya/bci-finalproject/README.md

 models of supervised learning and apply the experiment on each of them.
 This approach provided valuable insights since employing multiple models facilitated a comparison of their performance and helped identify the model that best suited the data.
-Our system framework is as follow:
+Our system framework works as follows:

-1. Preprocessing of the data: noise was filtered out and the data was be organized homogeneously across all subjects using Matlab.
-2. Feature engineering: the exploration of different features, such as peak amplitude, duration, blink frequency, inter-blink interval or time-frequency features, was conducted.Out of the features extracted, the most informative ones were used to reduce the dimensionality of the data and improve the performance of the machine learning algorithms.
+1. Preprocessing of the data: we use band-pass filtering to supress the signal with frequency above 50Hz and ASR for noise-removal.
+   Having a clean EEG signal is crucial to train our model in eye-blinking classification
+2. Feature engineering: the exploration of different features to be used for model training, such as peak:
+   - Signal properties:
+     - Statistical properties: Mean, Median, Min, Max, Range, Standard Deviation, Variance
+     - Kurtosis
+     - Skew
+     - Entropy
+   - Power spectral density
+     - Check for different properties in each frequency bands (Delta, Theta, Alpha, Beta, Gamma)
+     - Statistical properties: Mean, Min, Max, Range
 3. Machine learning model development: the preprocessed data and selected features were used to generate the supervised learning models, we use the following models to work as our classifier:
    - Logistic Regression